Journey Through Laughter: Captivating Hispanic Heritage Month Videos

 3. Sonia Sotomayor: The first Hispanic and Latina justice on the U.S. Supreme Court, she continues to shape the legal landscape with her profound insights and decisions.

-4. Ellen Ochoa: The first Hispanic woman to go to space, Ochoa is a trailblazer in the field of and engineering.
+4. Ellen Ochoa: The first Hispanic woman to go to space, Ochoa is a trailblazer in the field of aerospace and engineering.

-5. Lin-Manuel Miranda: Creator of the sensational musical “Hamilton,” he has redefined Broadway and brought diverse narratives to the forefront.
+5. Lin-Manuel Miranda: Creator of the sensational “Hamilton,” he has redefined Broadway and brought diverse narratives to the forefront.

 These figures, among many others, have played key roles in shaping various aspects of American life, from civil rights and politics to arts and sciences.